xmpp-iot/xmpp-iot.github.io/gsoc/index.md

 -  [Join the gsoc maillist]( http://mail.jabber.org/mailman/listinfo/gsoc)
 - there is also a twitter handle [@XMPPIoT to be used](https://twitter.com/XMPPIoT)

-##Teaser task for prototyping tools
+##Teaser tasks for prototyping tools

 To be able to quickly startup any project you need to have prototyping tools.
 Using python and javascript in combination gives you a very quick start on almost any device